Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

-In particular, the two extremes mentioned above lead to distinct implications for identification and inference in these contexts.
-When the average degree tends to zero, the squared network $\mathbf{G}^2$ collapses to the zero matrix at a faster rate than $\mathbf{G}$, with linear independence being violated in the limit as $n \to \infty$.
-Hence, the variance of the instrument $\mathbf{G}^2 \mathbf{X}$ tends to zero faster than its covariance with the endogenous variable $\mathbf{GY}$.
-We show below that, rather than being weakly correlated with the endogenous variable, the limit estimand of the first stage regression becomes undefined as a very small covariance is normalized by an even smaller variance.
-Empirically this manifests as arbitrarily large and potentially unstable first-stage estimates of either sign.
+If network sparsity increases with \(n\), \(\mathbf G^2\) collapses to the zero matrix faster than \(\mathbf G\).
+The instrument then becomes asymptotically degenerate: its variance tends to zero faster than its covariance with the endogenous variable.
 This is not identification failure in the usual sense, but rather asymptotic degeneracy of the instrument itself, where the limit estimand is ill-defined.
-At the opposite extreme, when the network becomes very dense, the second-order matrix satisfies $\mathbf{G}^2 \approx c\,\mathbf{G}$ for some scalar $c>0$.
-Thus, $\mathbf{G}^2\mathbf X$ introduces no new variation beyond $\mathbf{GX}$.
-Consequently, the population first stage coefficient tends to zero and the model becomes unidentified.
-This is precisely the identification failure highlighted in \cite{bramoulle2009identification}: in dense networks, first- and second-order peer effects cannot be distinguished because the relevant regressors become collinear.
-This is further explored by \cite{Wang2025} in near-regular graphs where neighborhoods become asymptotically identical and hence higher order network structures do not provide additional independent variation beyond $\mathbf G$.
+In the opposite extreme, when the network becomes very dense, \(\mathbf G^2\) becomes approximately proportional to \(\mathbf G\).
+In this case, \(\mathbf G^2\mathbf X\) adds little independent variation beyond \(\mathbf GX\), the population first-stage coefficient tends to zero, and identification becomes weak through asymptotic collinearity.
+This is the dense-network mechanism highlighted in \cite{bramoulle2009identification} and further studied by \cite{Wang2025} in near-regular graphs.
+Between these two extremes, \(\mathbf G^2\mathbf X\) may remain non-degenerate and non-collinear, but still be weak when the covariance between \(\mathbf G\mathbf Y\) and \(\mathbf G^k\mathbf X\), \(k\ge2\), is small relative to sampling noise.
+Conversely, in moderately connected networks where higher-order instruments retain independent variation, the first stage can remain strong.